EmreCenk/car-safety/README.md

 ## What we learned

-While working on Car Safety, we learned a lot about working as a team.
+While working on Sleep Stop, we learned a lot about working as a team.
 We had to communicate well to make sure that we weren’t writing conflicting code.

 We also learned about how to structure large Python projects, using some of Python’s more advanced features.